SaferMe/saferme-api-docs/tasks.md

 is created successfully and in case a previous request has already created a task for the very same `uuid` then `200 ok` is returned and no data is changed.

+The field `completed_at` can also be set on creation to make a completed task.

 ```
 POST /api/v4/tasks
 {